karolmajta/corelogic-workshop/README.txt

-Refactor `todoList` service, so that `accomplishTodo` method uses `$http.put` and persists the done todo on the server.
+Refactor `todoList` service, and add a `removeTodo` method that will remove given todo from the server

+Make sure to display "remove" button next to done todo items.

+Make sure that ng-click on the button will call remove todo, and will remove todo from the server using `removeTodo` method.

-Make sure that "mark as done" buttion is disabled during the save.
+Make sure that during http call the button will be disabled.

-Reuse the closure of `todos` in `todoList`.